3-INTERCONNECTED PROGRAMS WITH 3-FOLDED GOALS

 WITS End is an interactive advocacy program that fosters empathy with victims of domestic violence, substance abuse, or other forms of oppression.
-A Walk-In-Their-Shoes (WITS) program are for persons who are at or have been at a WITS End before seeking help.
-This program educates & empower participants on how to overcome daily challenges.
-Proving educational tools to minimize or eliminate barriers before the situation escalates further that may lead to destructive patterns of behaviors.
+A Walk-In-Their-Shoes (WITS) program is for persons who have been at a WITS End before seeking help.
+This program educates & empowers participants on how to overcome daily challenges dealing with the unknown of their crisis—providing educational tools to minimize or eliminate barriers before the situation escalates further.